Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

-The improvement achieved by adopting a double-Gaussian model to reproduce the vertical structure of HI and H$\alpha$ emission is most clearly seen in the residuals (see Fig.~\ref{fig:gauss_res_ha_hi}).
+The improvement achieved by adopting a double-Gaussian model to reproduce the vertical structure of $\HI$ and H$\alpha$ emission is most clearly seen in the residuals (see Fig.~\ref{fig:gauss_res_ha_hi}).
 The CO and DIG maps exhibit a similar vertical structure, with detectable emission extending to $\Delta z_{3\sigma}^{\rm H\alpha} \simeq 3.8$~kpc.
-The HI gas shows the most extended distribution, characterized by a thin disk with FWHM $\sim 1.1$~kpc and a thick disk with FWHM $\sim 3.9$~kpc, reaching $\Delta z_{3\sigma}^{\rm HI} \simeq 10$~kpc. \cite{Yim_2011} also concluded that the inclusion of a second thick Gaussian component improves the fit of the observed vertical structure of the HI gas.
+The $\HI$ gas shows the most extended distribution, characterized by a thin disk with FWHM $\sim 1.1$~kpc and a thick disk with FWHM $\sim 3.9$~kpc, reaching $\Delta z_{3\sigma}^{\rm \HI} \simeq 10$~kpc. \refcom{The beam size of the $\HI$ observations (1.73\,kpc $\times$ 1.07\,kpc) implies that the thin disk thickness should also be interpreted as an upper limit.
+In addition, alternative fitting models (e.g.\lancom{,} double-exponential models) may help to improve the description of the more diffuse thick disk component.} \cite{Yim_2011} also concluded that the inclusion of a second thick Gaussian component improves the fit of the observed vertical structure of the $\HI$ gas.
 These results highlight the progressively increasing vertical extent of the ISM phases from molecular and DIG to atomic gas.